amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

 When a neural network is trained sequentially on multiple tasks, it tends to **catastrophically forget** earlier tasks — the gradient updates for the new task overwrite the weights that were important for the old one.
 EWC, introduced by Kirkpatrick et al. (2017), addresses this by adding a regularization penalty that slows down changes to weights that were important for previous tasks.
 The "importance" of each weight is measured using the **Fisher Information Matrix**.

+**What changed from earlier versions:** Two prior failure modes were identified and fixed:
+- Under-estimated (batch-averaged) Fisher caused Figure 2B average accuracy to collapse to ~0.8.
+- Correct Fisher combined with stiff lambda + gradient clipping + limited capacity over-constrained the network, dropping Figure 2B to ~0.7.

+The current version uses: (1) correct per-sample Fisher, (2) paper-exact separate penalties per task, (3) no gradient clipping, (4) wider network (up to 2000 units), and (5) a dedicated single-task reference model for the dashed baseline.

 ---

 ## Section 1 — Imports and Device Setup